liballeg/allegro5/README_android.txt

         --platform=android-9 --install-dir=$TC --stl=stlport

 You can use any platform 9 or higher.
 This command was last tested on ndk10d.
+You may need to add --arch=arm if the auto-configuration fails.

 Build dependencies for Allegro